installation/csf/README.md

 ConfigServer Security & Firewall install
 ========================================

-Install ConfigServer Security & Firewall on several Linux distributions with one script
+Install ConfigServer Security & Firewall

-* Installs all dependencies using apt or yum
+Installs all dependencies using apt or yum

 Tested on:
 * CentOS 5.8/6.4